Panhead Vs. Shovelhead: Core Difference Overview

 Panhead Engines:

-Panhead engines were one of the most popular Harley engines ever made.
+Harley engines made Panhead engines among the most popular ever.
 However, it has less power than its predecessor, the Shovelhead engine.
 It is understandable because the Panhead engine had to deal with smaller Harley engines.

 There were two different models of Panhead engines.
 These two variations of Harley Panhead had 50HP to 55HP capacity.
 So, it was slightly underpowered than the Shovelhead engines.